-The FTC, which exercises jurisdiction over the advertising of all of the Company's products in the United States, has in the past several years instituted enforcement actions against several dietary supplement and food companies and against manufacturers of weight loss products generally for false and misleading advertising of some of their products.
-In addition, the FTC has increased its scrutiny of the use of testimonials, as well as the role of expert endorsers and product clinical studies.
-The FTC has also recently initiated investigations and enforcement actions against direct selling companies the FTC alleged made misleading representations relating to the earnings potential of an independent distributor within a company's compensation plan.
+The FTC, which exercises jurisdiction over the advertising of all of the Company's products in the United States, has in the past instituted enforcement actions against dietary supplement and food companies and against manufacturers of weight loss products generally for false and misleading advertising of some of their products.
+The FTC from to time has initiated investigations and enforcement actions against direct selling companies the FTC alleged made misleading representations relating to the earnings potential of an independent distributor within a company's compensation plan.
+There is a degree of subjectivity in determining whether an earnings claim is improper or misleading.
 Recently, private watchdog groups have increased their attention on companies in the dietary supplement and direct selling industries with allegations of false or misleading product and earing claims.
 The goal of such private watchdog groups is to get the FTC to take enforcement action against practices they believe are illegal.
 The Company cannot be sure that the FTC, or comparable foreign agencies, will not question its advertising claims, or advertising claims made by the Company's independent distributors, in the future.
-An enforcement action brought by the FTC, or other comparable foreign agency, would harm the Company's reputation and potentially result in significant penalties, either of which could have a material adverse effect on the Company's results of operations and financial condition.
+Additionally, plaintiffs' lawyers have filed class action lawsuits against some of the Company's competitors, which are often expensive to defend against.
+An enforcement action brought by a government agency, like the FTC in the United States, or a class action lawsuit, could adversely affect the Company's reputation and potentially result in significant penalties and costs, either of which could have a material adverse effect on the Company's results of operations and financial condition.